CoreMedia/coremedia-social-hub/README.md

 ### Installation

-- From the project's root folder, clone this repository as submodule into the extensions folder.
+- From the project's root folder, clone this repository as a submodule of the extensions folder.
 Make sure to use the branch name that matches your workspace version.
 ```
 git submodule add  -b 1907.1 https://github.com/CoreMedia/coremedia-social-hub modules/extensions/coremedia-social-hub
 ```

-- Use the extension tool in the root folder of the project to link the modules into your workspace.
+- Use the extension tool in the root folder of the project to link the modules to your workspace.
  ```
 mvn -f workspace-configuration/extensions com.coremedia.maven:extensions-maven-plugin:LATEST:sync -Denable=coremedia-social-hub
 ```